PierreGode/MMM-VMA/README.md

 # MMM-VMA

-MMM-VMA is a production ready [MagicMirror²](https://magicmirror.builders/) module that shows the latest **Viktigt Meddelande till Allmänheten (VMA)** alerts published by [Krisinformation.se](https://www.krisinformation.se/).
+MMM-VMA [MagicMirror²](https://magicmirror.builders/) module that shows the latest **Viktigt Meddelande till Allmänheten (VMA)** alerts published by [Krisinformation.se](https://www.krisinformation.se/).
 The module consumes the official V3 API and can optionally surface test alerts so that you are prepared for Sweden's recurring public warning tests.